-The midpoint in your story comes when you’ve done all the set up in your story.
+The Midpoint in your story comes when you’ve done all the set up in your story.
 It acts as a pivot to steer it towards the climax.
 You have got your Protagonist and your Antagonist locked in conflict, and they’re both motivated towards achieving what they want to achieve.
 Now you need to start the process of crashing them together to see who wins.

 The midpoint in Titanic doesn’t completely derail the initial motivation of the characters, they still are in love and they still want to find a way to be together, but it has shifted and reframed their experiences and motivation due to the potential for imminent death.

-Learning something at the midpoint, something that totally reshapes your story even if your characters at their core are still pursuing the same thing just in a different landscape, is a really good way of looking at it.
-In Titanic, Jack and Rose still want to be together but now they’ve learned they’re also sinking. in Captain America: Winter Soldier, Steve still wants to find Bucky but now he’s doing it having learned that Hydra have infiltrated S.H.I.E.L.D.
+In Titanic, Jack and Rose still want to be together but now they’ve learned they’re also sinking.
+In Captain America: The Winter Soldier, Steve still wants to find Bucky but now he’s doing it having learned that Hydra have infiltrated S.H.I.E.L.D.

-So, in your story, when you want to write a good clear midpoint, which I recommend putting time and effort into because it’s exciting and draws your audience in by flipping the story then hurtling you towards the third act, think of it like a pivot.
-You build up to this revelation like one side of a triangle, then you fall back down towards the climax dealing with that change that happened.
+When you want to write a good clear midpoint, think of it like a pivot.
+You build up to this revelation like one side of a triangle, then you fall back down the other side towards the climax dealing with that change that has happened.

 Something to remember is that if your word count isn’t putting your midpoint exactly in the middle, it really won’t ruin your story.
-There is always flexibility with story structure so don’t get too bogged down with worrying about trying to get it at exactly half way through.
+There is always flexibility with story structure.
+Don’t get too bogged down with worrying about trying to get it at exactly halfway through.
 But it’s a good guide to try and work to for the most effective use of the midpoint.